thomasdstewart/tomsweb/content/project/openstackpoc/index.md

 date: 2016-03-18
 aliases: [/tomsweb/CentOSOpenstackPOC/]
 ---
-{{% toc %}}
 ## Introduction

 This is a short howto on creating a small Openstack proof of concept on CentOS.
+The aim is to create a proof of concept Openstack Liberty deployment on a single Linux testing machine, where the deployment matches real world hardware deployments.
+The aim is not to just install all the Openstack components in a single machine or virtual machine.
+The aim is to make use of Linux, KVM and libvirt to create virtual hardware to run the various Openstack components to match a real world deployment.
+Each virtual machine represents what could be a physical host.
+It will use CentOS 7 as the base operating system and use the RDO Openstack packages.
+This matches the Red Hat Openstack Platform, however does not need subscriptions to install and test test.

+The deployment will use tripleo and ironic for deployment and provisioning.
+Meaning that a small cutdown Openstack cloud called the undercloud will look after the hardware.
+Then this will deploy a production Openstack cloud with all the Components running, this is called the overcloud.
+The deployment consist of 1 x undercloud virtual machine and 3 x overcloud virtual machines.
+One of these machines will run all the usual Openstack components (ie be a Controller in RDO/Red Hat terms) and the other two will run Nova (ie be Compute in RDO/Red Hat terms).

 It's mostly cobbled together with the aid of:
  * https://trickycloud.wordpress.com/2015/11/15/openstack-lab-on-your-laptop-with-tripleo-and-director/
  * http://keithtenzer.com/2015/10/14/howto-openstack-deployment-using-tripleo-and-the-red-hat-openstack-director/
  * https://repos.fedorapeople.org/repos/openstack-m/rdo-manager-docs/liberty/basic_deployment/basic_deployment_cli.html.